fbpx

 This subject introduces programming using Python.
 It discusses fundamental programming concepts such as variables, functions, recursion, data structures, and objects in an interactive way, using Jupyter Notebook.

-Each week, students further develop their problems solving skills and algorithmic capabilities.
+Each week, students further develop their problem-solving skills and algorithmic capabilities.
 They do so by tackling practical issues, many of them relevant to cyber security and implementing their approach in a Python program.

 The importance of ethics and sound software engineering practices, in particular documentation, testing and debugging are continuously reinforced throughout the entire unit.